DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * by default, the Outputs folder is now located in the FooocusPlus folder
 * when the Translator is disabled, the Random Prompt and SuperPrompt buttons are reformatted
 * FooocusPlus is now an independent fork, no longer dependent on SimpleSDXL2 or mainline Fooocus
-* the file structure of FooocusPlus is now self-contained, containing all models within FooocusPlusAI<br/><br/>
+* the file structure of FooocusPlus is now self-contained, containing all models within FooocusPlusAI
+* Pre-release version<br/><br/>

 # 0.9.1 to 0.9.3